Adige River to Lake Garda Cycling Holiday

 31 miles/50 kms

 An early start today, as you are picked up and transferred by van with your bikes to the top of the Resia Pass at the end of the Venosta Valley.
-The scenic journey takes about 1 hour 45 minutes and you disembark in the village of Resia (1500m) which enjoys a stunning location at the northern end of Resia Lake, surrounded by picturesque alpine meadows and granite peaks.
+The scenic journey takes about 2 hours 30 minutes and you disembark in the village of Resia (1500m) which enjoys a stunning location at the northern end of Resia Lake, surrounded by picturesque alpine meadows and granite peaks.
 The lake is actually artificial and was created just after World War II immersing some local villages.
 Today’s ride really is special as you’ll be pedalling along the peaceful Adige Cycle Path beside the babbling Adige River, enjoying jaw-dropping alpine vistas all the way.
 Because you’ve started at the top of the pass, the cycling is predominantly downhill and in our opinion leisure cycling really doesn’t get much better than this.
 The gorgeous natural scenery is interrupted only by charming alpine villages such as Burgeis, Malles and Glorenza.
 All too soon, you arrive at your overnight stop in the pretty town of Silandro.

 Day 3 : Silandro – Merano

 After breakfast you rejoin the idyllic cycle path and continue on down the Venosta Valley beside the Adige River letting the impressive alpine scenery roll past.
 As well as being scenic, the Venosta Valley is also fertile and on today’s ride you’ll pass many fruit orchards - apricots, apples, strawberries and pears all thrive here.
 In the village of Laces you could lock the bikes up and take the cable car up to 1740m to the tiny village of San Martino Al Monte.
 Here you can enjoy fabulous views along the valley and admire one of the most beautiful pilgrimage churches of the South Tyrol.
 More easy riding beside the Adige River brings you to the town of Merano your home for the evening.
-Merano is a spa town and a visit to its centrally located thermal pool complex is highly recommended, particularly after a long day in the saddle.
+Merano is a spa town and a visit to its centrally located thermal pool complex is highly recommended, particularly after a day in the saddle.

-Day 4 : Merano – Bolzano area
+Day 4 : Merano – Bolzano

-22 to 25 miles/35 to 40 kms
+22 miles/35 kms

 By now you’ll be getting into a pleasant rhythm and your legs will know what’s expected of them.
 More leisurely cycling along the Adige cycle path today as you descend the Upper Adige Valley to Bolzano (where your holiday began three days ago).
 The valley is wide and fertile and we recommend detouring from the cycle path to small alpine villages such as Nals and Andriano for an ice-cream or coffee break.
 Your trusty guide, The Adige River, finally delivers you to Bolzano where you’ll stop for the night.
 Take a stroll through the atmospheric old town along the narrow arcade-lined lanes or visit the Reinhold Messner Climbing Museum.
 If it’s hot you might opt for an afternoon at the open-air swimming pool.

-Day 5 : Bolzano area – Trento
+Day 5 : Bolzano – Trento

 41 to 44 miles/65 to 70 kms